 Of course, Thanda Safari offers your typical wildlife drives in the morning and evening, plus special night drives.
 The first time we went off-road through the bush following elephant tracks, I giggled with excitement as we bounced around in the Land Rover!
 On our first drive, we saw more animals than I had ever seen on my first safari.
 The drivers/trackers and guides were incredible at spotting animals and maneuvering us so close I could practically touch them; leaving my heart in my throat at times.

 But it was the little touches and other offerings from Thanda that made it much more of an immersive and deeper South African safari experience that makes me label it a “trip of a lifetime”.

 1. In the Path of Wildlife/Tracking

-We stop on the ridge overlooking the fog covered valley and Amanda holds up an antenna that looks like it’s from the 50’s.
+We stop on the ridge overlooking the fog-covered valley and Amanda holds up an antenna that looks like it’s from the 50’s.
 There’s a bunch of crackling sounds.
-Suddenly you hear a faint beep (similar to a van backing up) and Amanda starts to turn the antenna around which effects the frequency of the beep.
-“The strength of the beep indicates how close they are,” Amanda explains as she continues to fine tune the direction of the antenna to the beeping noise.
+Suddenly you hear a faint beep (similar to a van backing up) and Amanda starts to turn the antenna around which affects the frequency of the beep.
+“The strength of the beep indicates how close they are,” Amanda explains as she continues to fine-tune the direction of the antenna to the beeping noise.